FAQ: Airport Response to COVID-19

 How do people know they should social distance then?

 Social distancing is a message people see and hear everywhere they go now.
 From the grocery store to the doctor’s office to the daily news reports.
 There is awareness before people come to the airport.
 Digital and freestanding signage located throughout the terminal encourages people to stand 6 feet apart and to wear a face mask.
-Face masks are required in all public places in North Carolina per a June executive order from the governor.
+Face masks are required in the Airport per a TSA directive.
 Regular public address messages are also frequent reminders about social distancing and wearing a mask.

 What do I do if someone is standing too close to me?